SnoozingDormouse/HxD-Visualizer/README.md

     My Documents\VisualStudioVersion\Visualizers

-The visualizer is going to open whichever program you have associated with .bin files.
+The visualizer is going to open the binary array in whichever program you have associated with .bin files.
 I recommend installing HxD a freeward hex editor and disk editor available at https://mh-nexus.de/en/hxd/